 Contractors involved in the Makkah Royal Clock Tower project

-The structural engineering services for the building complex were provided by Dar Al-Handasah.
-The upper portion of the clock tower (from a height of 450m up to the top) was designed by the German architecture firm SL Rasch.
+The upper portion of the clock tower (from a height of 450m up to the top) was designed by German architecture company SL Rasch.

-The huge clock fitted on top of the Makkah Royal Clock Tower was provided by the German tower clock manufacturer PERROT.
+The large clock fitted on top of the Makkah Royal Clock Tower was provided by the German tower clock manufacturer PERROT.